COVID-19 Vaccine Information

 MODERNA Third (Booster) Shot Information

-The FDA has announced approval of a third (booster) dose of the Moderna or Pfizer vaccine for patients who are moderately to severely immunocompromised.
+The FDA has approved a third (booster) dose of the Moderna or Pfizer vaccine for patients who are moderately to severely immunocompromised.
 Following Maine CDC guidelines, you qualify for the Moderna vaccine if you have:

 - Been receiving active cancer treatment for tumors or cancers of the blood